How To Stop Apps From Tracking Your iPhone’s Location (2023 Guide)

 - Tap Privacy & Security.

 - On the next screen tap Location Services.

-- On the next screen, you can then tap to change the permission to Never, While Using the App, or Always.
-That’s it.
-You’re done.
+- On the next screen, you can then tap to change the permission to Never, Ask Next Time Or When I Share, While Using the App, or Always.
+Select one option so a checkmark appears next to it.

 Do iPhone Apps ACTUALLY Track Your Location Data?

-This week the New York Times revealed that some app developers are taking part in a shady practice: making an app whose use requires access to your location and then selling your exact location data history to third-party advertisers.
+In 2018, the New York Times revealed that some app developers were taking part in a shady practice: making an app whose use requires access to your location and then selling your exact location data history to third-party advertisers.

 So what should you do?
-The best thing is to completely delete any app the Times has identified and switch to one that doesn’t traffic in selling your location data.
-If you are not ready to give up one of the shady apps, then at the very least you should restrict its access to your real-time location on your devices–see below on how to do that.
+If you are not ready to give an app, then at the very least you should restrict its access to your real-time location on your devices–see above on how to do that.